samir-gandhi/pingdocs-demo/ciam-passwordless/CIAMPasswordlessProtectRegistrationAuthenticationAccountRecoveryMainFlow/nodes/5tz0a2yt0y.md

-# Functions - Check if MFA Size is 0
+# Functions - string
+Check if MFA Size is 0
 ## Configuration
 ID:  5tz0a2yt0y